ShauryaUpmanyu/Smart-Energy-Montioring-/README.md

     - IoT Integration with Embedded Systems\

   **Author**

     Developed as a Project in the domain of:\
       - Embedded Systems\
       - IoT\
       - Dual Point Monitoring\

   **License**

       This project is developed for educational and research purposes.

+  **License**
+      This project is developed for educational and research purposes.